EGI-Federation/documentation/content/en/providers/check-in/sp/_index.md

 IdP provides an OpenID Connect (OAuth2) API based on [Keycloak](https://www.keycloak.org), which has been [certified by the OpenID Foundation](http://openid.net/certification/).
-Interconnection with the EGI Check-in OIDC Provider allows users to sign in using any of the supported backend authentication mechanisms, such as institutional IdPs registered with eduGAIN or Social Providers.
+Interconnection with the EGI Check-in OpenID Provider allows users to sign in using any of the supported backend authentication mechanisms, such as institutional IdPs registered with eduGAIN or Social Providers.
 Once the user has signed in, EGI Check-in can return OIDC Claims containing information about the authenticated user.

-{{% alert title="Important" color="warning" %}} The EGI Check-in OIDC Provider
+{{% alert title="Important" color="warning" %}} The EGI Check-in OpenID Provider
 will be migrated to Keycloak.
 Please check
 [OIDC Client Migration to Keycloak](#client-migration-to-keycloak) for more details {{% /alert %}}

 ### Client registration

-Before your service can use the EGI Check-in OIDC Provider for user login, you must submit a service registration request using [Federation Registry](https://aai.egi.eu/federation) in order to obtain OAuth 2.0 credentials.
+Before your service can use the EGI Check-in OpenID Provider for user login, you must submit a service registration request using [Federation Registry](https://aai.egi.eu/federation) in order to obtain OAuth 2.0 credentials.
 The client configuration should include the general information